AndreyLunevich/DLImageLoader-iOS/README.md

 DLImageLoader-iOS
 =================

-Image Loader for ios (downloading and caching images).
+Image Loader for iOS. <br/>
+This project aims to provide a reusable instrument for asynchronous image loading, caching and displaying.

 ## Setup